 Horror Tree is a valuable resource for authors of speculative fiction, with news and information about publishers and markets.
 They also post writers’ stories in the editor’s weekly column, Trembling With Fear.
 In December 2018 they published my short story “Faithful,” a tale of technology being used in the wrongest way possible.
+Also available in an anthology on Amazon US (Kindle or paperback) and Amazon UK (Kindle or paperback).

 by DL Shirey